chunyeow/openairinterface5g/targets/README.txt

     export OPENAIR_TARGETS=$OPENAIR_HOME/openair4G/targets/

-   - checkout and compile the asn1 messages follow the README.txt in OPENAIR2_DIR/RRC/LITE/MESSAGES to checkou the ASN.1 RRC messages follow the OPENAIR2_DIR/RRC/LITE/MESSAGE/asn1c/asn1c/INSTALL to install the asn1c go back to $OPENAIR_TARGET and "make install" if you have not used the shell script to install asn1c
+   - checkout and compile the asn1 messages follow the README.txt in OPENAIR2_DIR/RRC/LITE/MESSAGES to checkout the ASN.1 RRC messages follow the OPENAIR2_DIR/RRC/LITE/MESSAGE/asn1c/asn1c/INSTALL to install the asn1c go back to $OPENAIR_TARGET and "make install" if you have not used the shell script to install asn1c
    - cd $OPENAIR_TARGET/SIMU/USER, and make a sanity check by doing make pre-ci (require 15 minutes)
    - Check out simple examples in $OPENAIR_TARGET/SIMU/EXAMPLES

-4. to automatically bring up the oai interfaces and configure the default radio beares (usefull when sending data traffic):
+4. to automatically bring up the oai interfaces and configure the default radio bearer (useful when sending data traffic):
    - add your username into the list of sudoers
      + edit /etc/sudoers as a super user
      + after the line: # User privilege specification, add : user_name   ALL=(ALL:ALL) ALL